skillrepos/copilot-testing/labs.md

 ![finding other test cases](./images/ct105.png?raw=true "Finding other test cases")

+<br><br>

-13. This should result in some additional test cases being generated in Chat that you can then just replace in the *test_prime.py* file by using the *Apply in Editor* icon that shows up when you hover over the code.
+12. This should result in some additional test cases being generated in Chat that you can then just replace in the *test_prime.py* file by using the *Apply in Editor* icon that shows up when you hover over the code.
 You'll be prompted to select a range and can just select the *Active Editor*.
 Then in the updated file, you can click on the *Keep* link above the code change.

 ![adding test cases](./images/ct106.png?raw=true "Adding test cases")